JohnsonLabJanelia/multiview_calib/README.md

 python frontend.py
 ```

-Alternatively, you can run the steps manually like below.
-It explains what each step do.
+Alternatively, you can run the steps manually like below, and here is what each each step does.

 ### Manual steps